The Bankrate promise

 When you want a standalone credit card that earns the most rewards

-Since you’re limited to only one bonus category with a $500 spending cap each billing cycle, the Custom Cash Card isn’t the best choice for a one-card wallet, especially if your priority is earning rewards.
+Since you’re limited to only one bonus category with a $500 spending cap each billing cycle (then 1 percent), the Custom Cash Card isn’t the best choice for a one-card wallet, especially if your priority is earning rewards.

 Rewards-seekers looking for the best value may want to try a cash back card with multiple bonus categories that match their spending habits.
 One of the best alternatives to the Citi Custom Cash Card is the U.S. Bank Cash+® Visa Signature® Card.
 Instead of just one bonus category, the U.S. Bank Cash+ card earns 5 percent cash back in multiple categories.
-You even have the freedom to choose two categories that earn 5 percent cash back (up to a combined $2,000 in eligible purchases each quarter) and one that earns an unlimited 2 percent cash back on all eligible purchases.
+You even have the freedom to choose two categories that earn 5 percent cash back (up to a combined $2,000 in eligible purchases each quarter, then 1 percent) and one everyday category that earns an unlimited 2 percent cash back.

-Unfortunately, with the Cash+ card, you have to enroll in the custom 5 percent categories each quarter.
+Unfortunately, with the U.S. Bank Cash+ Card, you have to enroll in the custom 5 percent categories each quarter.
 If you don’t, you’ll only earn 1 percent on those purchases.
-So it will take a little more work to use than the Citi Custom Cash Card, but could be worth it since it offers more chances to earn high rewards.
+It’ll take a little more work to use compared to the Citi Custom Cash, but it could be worth it since it offers more chances to earn high rewards.

 When you want to save money with a balance transfer